abdul-rahman-hassan/abdul-rahman-hassan/README.md

 ## About Me

-- **Education**: Graduated with a B.Sc. in Computer and Communication Engineering from Mansoura University in June 2024.
+- **Education**: Graduated with a B.Sc. in Computer and Communication Engineering from Mansoura University in June 2024 with a GPA of 3.54.

-- **Interest Areas**: AI, Computer Vision, NLP
+- **Interest Areas**: Data Science, AI, Computer Vision, NLP

 ## Projects